AnyLog-co/documentation/image mapping.md

 get msg client statistics
 </pre>

-View the messages processed by the broker using the following command:
+View the data moved from the client process to the streaming buffers using the following command:
 <pre>
-get broker
+get streaming
 </pre>

 ### Get the list of files stores in the blobs database